DiceHoldingsInc/DynamoDIH/README.md

 TODO
 --------
-- Needs more thorough tests
+- Needs more thorough tests, make use of solrs embedded server/testing framework
 - Needs better POM / Build (includes too many dependencies)
 - Needs to add-to/support debug response so it can log usage after every import.
 - Deletions support needs to be added so stale records are removed.
 - OnError setting needs to be respected (if it isn't?)
+- Map/Path expansion so sub-maps can be extracted as field values.

 Feedback
 -------------